leetheoiv/Readmission-Rate-Risk-Analysis/README.md

     print(f"Effect Size (Cohen's h): {effect_size:.4f}")
     ```

-    - Effect Size (Cohen's h): 0.5195
+    - Effect Size (Cohen's h): 0.9903
-    - A one-tailed proportion z-test indicated that patients who died had significantly higher readmission rates compared to those who survived (z = 1.92, p < 0.05).
-The effect size was moderate (Cohen’s h = 0.52), suggesting that the difference is not only statistically significant but also potentially meaningful in a clinical context.
+    - A one-tailed proportion z-test indicated that patients who died had significantly higher readmission rates compared to those who survived (z = 2.06, p = 0.019).
+The effect size was high (Cohen’s h = 0.99), suggesting that the difference is not only statistically significant but also potentially meaningful in a clinical context.
 These findings suggest an association between higher readmission rates and mortality.
 However, further research is necessary to understand the underlying causes of mortality and whether reducing readmissions could impact patient survival.

 ---